eddycolloton/INPT/README.md

 The script also takes advantage of the IFIscripts designed by Kieran O’Leary.
 Download the repo from [Kieran’s GitHub](https://github.com/kieranjol/IFIscripts).
 The HMSG script will call the [copyit.py script](https://github.com/kieranjol/IFIscripts/blob/master/copyit.py) which requires python.

-*Note:* This is my first foray into automated workflows, I have previously just used simple one or two line scripts to perform the tasks in this workflow individually.
-This is very much a first draft of the script, and I’m open to restructuring it.